origamyllc/Advanced-Lane-Finding-P4-/writeup_template.md

 ### Pipeline (single images)
 * Resize the image to a fixed size of 720 X 405
 * Convert the image to HLS color space and separate the S channel
+* Convert the image to greysacle and then apply sobel transform in both X and Y directions to calculate the gradient
+* Apply threshold on the results
+* Also apply threshold on the S channel and combine the results

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.